 Some other, more exotic specialties within the realm of construction carpentry include building tunnel bracings, erecting television or theater sets, constructing docks or wharves and even forming passageways to regulate air circulation to and from potentially hazardous worksites.
 Experienced carpenters can ascend to higher-level jobs such as crew supervisors and general superintendents of construction sites.

 According to the U.S. Bureau of Labor Statistics (BLS), approximately one-third of all carpenters work independently by owning their own businesses (www.bls.gov).
-Around 31% of all carpenters worked in the industry of constructing buildings in 2012.
+Around 22% of all carpenters worked in the industry of constructing residential buildings in 2018.

 Employment for carpenters in general is expected to grow 8% from 2018-2028 due to population growth, demand for more energy-efficient buildings and an increase in the home remodeling market, as reported by the BLS.
 As the economy recovers, so does the employment outlook for carpenters.
 Jobs will be easiest to find by those with extensive training and experience and by individuals with specialized or all-around skills as opposed to carpenters who can carry out only simple tasks.
 Areas boasting larger population increases will also offer the best opportunities for employment in construction carpentry (www.bls.gov).